McGinty's Ascent Productions

 • Artplay Moscow Film Festival, Moscow, Russia, 5/19/2016.

-• "Honorable Mention," LA Underground Film Forum, Los Angeles, California, 2024.
+• "Honorable Mention," LA Underground Film Forum, Los Angeles, California, 2016.

 2022

-A micro-documentary that juxtaposes images of industrial animal farming with a 1970s Bee Gees love song to expose the emotional dissonance between popular culture’s fantasies of tenderness and the realities of animal confinement.
+This one minute video juxtaposes images of industrial animal farming with a 1970s Bee Gees love song to expose the emotional dissonance between popular culture’s fantasies of tenderness and the realities of animal confinement.
 Through this collision of sound and image, the work illuminates the inhumane, disease-producing conditions of factory farming and asks how sentiment, denial, and industrial violence coexist in contemporary food systems.

 THE NEXT PANDEMIC IS AVAILABLE FOR VIEWING ON: